fungamer2-2/CDDA-Slime-a-clysm/README.md

 - Transparent slime - It's so transparent that it's hard to see from a distance (becomes invisible beyond a certain distance depending on Perception)
 - Dasher slime - Occasionally dashes forward quickly towards a target
 - Black slime - It absorbs light, making it almost invisible in the dark unless adjacent
+- Dissolver slime - Attempts to wrap around its target, then secrete a highly acidic chemical

 In addition, each type has a large variant.
 The large variants are larger and tougher, and they split into two of the normal-sized variants on death.